samjespersen/writing-tutor-chatbot/README.md

 ## Results

+(Unfortunately, Cursor somehow lost my chat history for this project so I could not review the prompts I used.
+The following analysis is based on my memory and review of the commits)

 The persona in this experiment would be pretty pleased.
 From their perspective, they very quickly made a web application that uses AI to perform a complex task for very little cost.
 I spent between 8-10 hours running this experiment and spent less than 10 dollars (+ roughly 250 premium fast requests on Cursor) on it.

 The developer running the experiment (me) was less than pleased.
 While the speed at which you can generate large mostly-usefull codeblocks was sometimes intoxicating, it came at quite the cost.
 Some of the problems with this approach I took note of: